 I am a writer.
 I have always been a writer.
-It’s is my therapy, my muse, my true passion in life.
-I’m not the best writer in the world, but I am working to become the best I can be.
+Words are my muse.
+Writing is my therapy and my true passion in life.
+I’m not the best writer in the world, but I’m working to become the best I can be.
 I fear putting my work out there because I never feel like it is truly finished or good enough.
 I am sharing my work now because it’s time.
-Life is short and I can no longer stand to put off my dreams.
+Life is short, and I can no longer stand to put off my dreams.
 I am finished with the decade-long break I took to start my family.

 I’ve been writing stories and poetry since I was 11 years old.
-I wrote 7 book-length stories between the ages of 13-18.
+I wrote seven book-length stories between the ages of 13-18.
 The last one I wrote is the first one I rewrote and independently published, Caroline’s Lighthouse.
-While the other stories need a lot of work, I am so grateful I captured the angst of being a teenager when I actually was one.
-I will soon publish Jordan’s Sister either through a small-press company or independently through CreateSpace.
-My current novel-in-progress is What I Learned That Summer, will be published independently as well through my own imprint, Luminesce Publishing.
+While the other stories need a lot of work, I am so grateful I captured the angst of being a teenager when I was one.
+I will soon publish Jordan’s Sister as a proud indie author, and my novel-in-progress, What I Learned That Summer, will be published independently as well through my own imprint, Luminesce Publishing.

 I entered a creative writing scholarship contest at Arkansas Tech University in the spring of 1999 and placed 4th.
 I thought I was going to school to be a psychologist, but I gave up on that and pursued my passions of creative writing and visual art, obtaining my BFA in Creative Writing.
-After taking a break in the real world to pursue an MS in College Student Personnel, work, and be a wife/mother for the past decade, I am writing again.
-To be honest, I have to write or I will go insane.
+After taking a decade-long break in the real world to pursue an MS in College Student Personnel, work, and be a wife/mother, I started writing again.
+To be honest, I had to start writing again, or I would have gone insane.

 I love my family with everything that I am, but they’re not getting the best of me if I’m not happy.
 My husband is wonderful.
 He is always supportive of my dreams.
 My son and daughter inspire me.
 They are the reason I want to leave a legacy with my writing.